 How does it work?

 - Interested Students and Young Professionals (SYPs) and potential mentors apply online to participate in the program.
-The application process opens in the fall of every year.

 - SYP applications are evaluated and scored using pre-determined criteria.